iam8uman/iam8uman/README.md

 # Finally !

 Thank you for visiting my profile!
-I'm excited to connect with you and discuss your frontend development projects.
+I'm excited to connect with you and discuss your frontend development projects..